-Public Schools Employees Retirement System of Georgia:
+Public School Employees Retirement System of Georgia:

 Changes of assumptions: On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
-Primary among the changes were the updates to rates of mortality, retirement and withdrawal.
-The expectation of retired life mortality was changed to the RP-2000 Blue Collar Mortality Table projected to 2025 with projection scale BB (set forward three years for males and two years for females).
+Primary among the changes were the updates to rates of mortality, retirement, and withdrawal.
+The expectation of retired life mortality was changed to the RP-2000 Blue Collar Mortality Table projected to 2025 with projection scale BB (set forward 3 years for males and 2 years for females).

 A new funding policy was initially adopted by the Board on March 15, 2018, and most recently amended on December 17, 2020.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for June 30, 2017 actuarial valuation.
-In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10%, from 7.40% to 7.30%, as of the June 30, 2018 measurement date.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation and further reduced from 7.40% to 7.30% for the June 30, 2018 actuarial valuation.

-On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumption utilized by the System based on the experience study prepared for the five-year period ending June 30, 2019.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumption utilized by the System based on the experience study prepared for the five-year period ended June 30, 2019.
 Primary among the changes were the updates to rates or mortality, retirement, disability, and withdrawal.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
 These assumption changes are reflected in the calculation of the June 30, 2021 Total Pension Liability.